 An aligned, valid, and comprehensive system of assessment is an essential feature of effective math programs.
 A balanced assessment system is the tool by which teachers can continuously monitor student learning and target instructional supports as necessary to maximize learning.
 Assessment is such a critical feature of effective math programs that it shows up twice in NCTM’s landmark publication, Principles to Actions: Ensuring Mathematical Success for All, both as a standalone principle and as one of the eight research-informed instructional strategies.

 When effectively embedded into a mathematics program, assessment becomes virtually indistinguishable from instruction.
-A comprehensive and balanced assessment system includes diagnostic assessments, formative assessment processes, and summative assessments.
+A comprehensive and balanced assessment system includes three different types of assessment: diagnostic assessments, formative assessment processes, and summative assessments.

 Three Types of Assessments

 Diagnostic assessments typically take place at the beginning of the school year or at the opening of a unit of instruction.
 Diagnostic assessment provides teachers with critical information about individual student needs, including prior knowledge or misconceptions, that identifies students who need targeted learning support in order to access and be successful in grade-level content.
 Implementing diagnostic assessments in an online format, and directly linking the assessment to the learning objectives of the curricular program, enhances the efficiency and effectiveness of the assessment for both teachers and students.